typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

+# `naming-convention`

-# Enforces naming conventions for everything across a codebase (`naming-convention`)
+Enforces naming conventions for everything across a codebase.

 Enforcing naming conventions helps keep the codebase consistent, and reduces overhead when thinking about how to name a variable.
 Additionally, a well-designed style guide can help communicate intent, such as by enforcing all private properties begin with an `_`, and all global-level constants are written in `UPPER_CASE`.